granthale/granthale.com2/data/musings/japan.md

 - When paying for something, money is never handed directly to someone.
 It is always put into a little basket first.
 - Unbelievable food at the convenience stores.
 The 7-Eleven's in particular blow the US out of the water.
 - Wet napkin provided for before and after meal.
 No napkins for during meals at most restaurants.
+- Many subways have complete underground malls or restaurants built in all over the place

 #### Cultural traditions and beliefs